-The WMO Strategic Plan 2020–2023 (WMO-No. 1125) , adopted by Congress through Resolution 1 (Cg-18) in June 2019, sets the directions and priorities to guide the activities of the Organization during 2020–2023 and up to 2030 to enable all Members to improve their information, products, and services.
+The WMO Strategic Plan 2020–2023 (WMO-No. 1225 [Secretariat]) , adopted by Congress through Resolution 1 (Cg-18) in June 2019, sets the directions and priorities to guide the activities of the Organization during 2020–2023 and up to 2030 to enable all Members to improve their information, products, and services.

 The WMO Strategic Plan was developed to help the organization achieve its vision: “By 2030, we see a world where all nations, especially the most vulnerable, are more resilient to the socioeconomic consequences of extreme weather, climate, hydrological, and other environmental events; and underpin their sustainable development through the best possible services, whether over land, at sea or in the air”.
 This vision is the foundation of this Strategy for Service Delivery.